eauchat/grama/README.md

 This theme goal is to provide a simple multilingual website.
 It makes it easy to create a website with a few pages, a blog posts section, some events cards in a blogging style, a basic wiki...

+This theme doesn't include by default reference to any social network, analytics scripts, or any GAFAM+ fonts or libraries.
+This a design choice to enhance site owners/visitors privacy.
+You may add any of those elements on your website by yourself, but please don't ask me to include them by default, since I designed this theme with the explicit goal not to have those elements baked in a theme.

 ![screenshot](./screenshot.jpg)